netgloo/benjamin/readme.md

 To solve this you need a GitHub account, then simply follow instructions from the error message, that are:

 - Go to https://github.com/settings/tokens/new?scopes=repo&description=Composer+on+my+PC to retrive a token
-- Give the token to composer pasting it after `Token (hidden):`
+- Give the token to composer pasting it when prompted, after `Token (hidden):`

 ### Configurations

-If you want to start developing the website you can start now.
+If you want to start developing the website you can (start now)[#start-the-application].
 You don't have to configure anything.

 However, you may find useful configurations [here](https://laravel.com/docs/5.2/configuration#environment-configuration), like how to changing the timezone.